eurostat/NLP4Stat/Use Case A Graphical exploration/Power_BI/MS Power BI application.md

 <https://github.com/eurostat/NLP4Stat/tree/main/Use%20Case%20A%20Graphical%20exploration/Power_BI>

 -   The main data coming from the database through the Python code *Use Case A prepare data_v2.ipynb*, is exactly the same as the one used in the R Shiny application[^1].
-As shown in Figure 2, the application will automatically recognize the latest file required (matching \^SE_df.\*xlsx\$) in the folder defined by the parameter *DataPath*.
+As shown in Figure 2, the application will automatically recognize the latest file required (matching the regex "\^SE_df.\*xlsx\$") in the folder defined by the parameter *DataPath*.

 -   These data create the internal tables "Original" and "Repeated rows" (see Figure 3).
 The first comes from the original data while the second is created from the first by splitting themes, sub-themes and categories into unique values (in repeated rows).